TMurvihillPortfolio/frecenctlistportfolio/next.md

 - input validation

 - membership login
-    - create new list when user added
     - load user's list
+        - need to add field to listitems and create a query with a join list->listitems
     - delete list when user deleted

 ### next